 How It Fits in the MCU: As the first of Marvel Studios’ television efforts, the program will further outline the post-Endgame MCU as established in Spider-Man: Far From Home.
 Are the Sokovia Accords still in effect?
 Will the lead characters have to register with some government agency?
 In the comics, U.S. Agent worked for the Commission on Superhuman Activates, which leads us to suspect Sam and Bucky’s decision in Civil War will have consequences they cannot even begin to consider.

 Release Date: November 6, 2020

 How It Fits in the MCU: Because the Eternals and the Celestials are old and powerful — the Celestials are some of the oldest creatures in the universe — they run into just about everyone.
 When the Kree happened to learn about the Eternals, they tried duplicating the Celestial experiment and created Inhumans on Earth.
 In Marvel’s 616 universe, Thanos is himself related to the Eternals thanks to their colonization of Titan in the distant past.
 Meanwhile, the Celestials have already appeared in passing during both Guardians films.
-In the first films, one appears as The Collector’s (Benicio Del Toro) explanation of the Power Stone in Guardians of the Galaxy.
-His base of operations – Knowhere – is itself the skull of a dead Celestial.
+In the first film, one appears in a hologram during The Collector’s (Benicio Del Toro) explanation of the Power Stone.
 And in the second film, Peter Quill’s (Chris Pratt) father Ego (Kurt Russell) self-identified as a Celestial.
 Whether or not this means Ziran the Tester will feature in Eternals or any other MCU film remains to be seen.